 The Center is actively building an endowment to ensure that it can serve the people of Maine for years to come.

 Beth Wiemann, Director of the Clement and Linda McGillicuddy Humanities Center, Professor, School of Performing Arts Division of Music

-Matthew Mullen, Philanthropy Officer for the College of Liberal Arts and Sciences
+Matthew Mullen, Philanthropy Officer, College of Liberal Arts and Sciences